zonemaster/zonemaster-engine/docs/logentry_args.md

 suffixed *argument name* is not to be listed in this document, it is just an instance of the *argument name* without the specific suffix.

+### Example of multiple instances

-As an example, if two arguments of type "List of IP addresses" are to be used in a message, then both *argument names* should be `ns_ip_list` following the list of defined arguments below.
-Let us say that one is connected to the NSEC record type and the other to the NSEC3 record type.
-The two resulting argument names could then be `ns_ip_list_nsec` and `ns_ip_list_nsec3`, respectively.
+If two arguments of type "List of IP addresses" are to be used in a message, then both *argument names* should be `ns_ip_list` following the list of defined arguments below.
+If the relevant suffixes for those are "nsec" (connected to an NSEC record type) and "nsec3" (connected to an NSEC3 record type) then two resulting argument names should be `ns_ip_list_nsec` and `ns_ip_list_nsec3`, respectively.

-Example of a message (*msgid* in this case) where this is in use:
+The following is a message (*msgid* in this case) where this is in use:

 > The zone is inconsistent on NSEC and NSEC3.
 NSEC is fetched from nameservers
 > with IP addresses "{ns_ip_list_nsec}".
 NSEC3 is fetched from nameservers with